gsa-oes/office-of-evaluation-sciences/_collaborations/2100-noaa-equity.md

 year: 2021
 domain:
 agency:
-summary: Evaluation options to inform NOAA’s approach for evaluating program changes to advance equitable service delivery
+summary: Evaluations options to build evidence for equity action plans at NOAA
 featured:
 ---
 ## What was the challenge?